scobi7/CSE183group8/README.md

 Notes:
 Location page takes a while to load.
 Expect around a minute and a half of waiting time.
 Due to Location only working with the entire database rather than restricted to a region on the map.
+To edit values in the my_checklist page, click on the value you'd like to change.
+You are unable to change the Species Identifier Tag